Towarowa Towers

-Towarowa Towers are two twin residential skyscrapers in Warsaw, Poland, located at 69C and 69D Prosta Street, in the neighbourhood of Czyste within the district of Wola.
+Towarowa Towers (/pl/; lit.
+'Cargo Street Towers') are two modernist twin residential skyscrapers in Warsaw, Poland, located at 69C and 69D Prosta Street, in the neighbourhood of Czyste within the district of Wola.
 They have 29 storeys, with a total height of 105 m, with roof at 95, and offer 577 apartment units.
 The complex was opened in 2024.

 History

 Towarowa Towers were an investment of company Asbud.
 They were designed by architecture firm FS&P Arcus, and constructed by Hochtief Polska.
 Their construction lasted from April 2021 to November 2024.
+First residents moved into the building in August 2025.

 Characteristics

-The complex consist of two 29-storey-tall buildings, with total height of 105 m, with roof at 95 m.
-In total, they have 577 apartment units, which size ranges from 25 do 140 m².
+The complex consist of two twin 29-storey-tall buildings, with total height of 105 m, with roof at 95 m.
+They have minimalist modernist glass façade, broken up with protruding colourful bay windows, which are illuminated at night.
+In total, they have 577 apartment units, which size ranges from 25 do 140 m², and from one to four rooms.
+They are decorated in the modernist style.
+The complex also features communal areas for residents, including a lobby with a reception desk, fully equipped gyms, lounge areas, business meeting rooms, a green courtyard with street furniture, and an outdoor communal terrace qith an arra of approximately 900 m².